How a Mars bar revolutionized the cheese industry for small and medium cheese manufacturers

 Wax-coated cheese has a long and rich history in the UK and Ireland.
 The tradition of wax-coating cheese dates back to the 17th century, when cheese was often coated in wax to protect it during transportation and storage.

-Automatic waxing machines transform the labor-intensive, slow hand dipping process into cheeses-per-minute automation, giving small and medium-sized cheese manufacturers a competitive advantage against corporate cheesemakers.
+Automatic waxing machines transform the labour-intensive, slow hand dipping process into cheeses-per-minute automation, giving small and medium-sized cheese manufacturers a competitive advantage against corporate cheesemakers.

-If you can put chocolate on a Mars bar – can you put a wax coating around a cheese?
+If you can put chocolate on a Mars bar – can you put a wax coating around the cheese?

 Automatic waxing machines’ origins date back to the 1990s when Ilchester Cheese approached me at a chocolate machinery exhibition and asked, “…if you can put chocolate on a Mars bar – can you put a wax coating around a cheese?”

 While this sounded like a simple transition, the execution proved more of a challenge.
 I forwarded the question to our manufacturer of chocolate coating machines, Chocoma.
-Chocoma provided their exceptional engineering creativity to produce the first machines that did just what Ilchester Cheese was asking for – a compact machine to thoroughly coat a 200gm Cheddar Cheese “truckle” in one pass!
+Chocoma used their exceptional engineering creativity to produce the first machines that did what Ilchester Cheese asked—a compact machine to thoroughly coat a 200gm Cheddar Cheese “truckle” in one pass.

 Innovative waxing machines continue to transform the cheese industry